I Bet I Can Make You Yawn Plus 3 Surprising Facts

 Benzodiazepines (clonazepam, alprazolam) and opiate analgesics (hydrocodone, oxycodone, morphine) will often trigger yawning attacks – it’s a well-documented side effect during normal treatment.
 It’s apt to happen more frequently during ‘interdose withdrawal’ (the hours in-between your scheduled doses of the day), or more likely when you quit taking these drugs (which requires a long tapering process).

-Yawning attacks induced from antidepressants, benzos and opiates are almost always annoying and uncomfortable.
+These attacks induced from antidepressants, benzos and opiates are almost always annoying and uncomfortable.
 Anesthetics used to sedate you before surgery can cause yawning.
-And a big yawn-inducing category are the dopaminergics used in Parkinson’s such as L-dopa or Levodopa (Sinemet contains that) or Apokyn (Apomorphine).
+And a big category are the dopaminergics used in Parkinson’s such as L-dopa or Levodopa (Sinemet contains that) or Apokyn (Apomorphine).

 Yawning becomes more frequent when you take these meds because of their impact on neurotransmitters and hormones such as dopamine, serotonin, oxytocin and acetylcholine.
-When those substances tilt in your brain, yawning begins.
+When those substances tilt in your brain, the gaping begins!

 While it’s not yet proven, there is data that suggests you’re more depressed if you yawn a lot.
 Untangling this is difficult in my opinion because people with depression often have insomnia so they are going to naturally be more fatigued during the day, and probably yawn more too.
 Also, there is the factor of age, it’s assumed that as you age, you’re more likely to be depressed.